 - Decrease costs (payroll, equipment, maintenance etc.)

 I recommend to begin with an audit process and see where the biggest problems lie.
 If you are getting tons of new members but they aren’t sticking, I would focus on retention.
 Whereas, if your members are very loyal but we just haven’t gotten the volume, we should focus more on outreach.
 The difference there is very significant, as a focus on increasing retention will be around personalization, more catered training and touch points, talking with your members who are on the cusp of leaving and figuring out what is causing them to leave.
-On the hand, a focus on increasing members will be more around exposure, social media, advertising, local partnerships, list building etc..
+On the other hand, a focus on increasing members will be more around exposure, social media, advertising, local partnerships, list building etc..

 Phase 4: Find your Differentiated Brand